Music in a Workplace; Does it Help?

 Here are the two sectors in which positive effects are most evident.

 Music can be used for a number of positive benefits and one in particular that is overlooked is its cognitive effects.

 .
 Music can be used as a tool for visualization.
 Naturally, the individual releases suppressed emotions through visualization that relate to the style of music being played.

 .
 Listening to a soundtrack whilst working can also help to keep us focused and motivated.
 As we lose ourselves in the music we are then apt to act rather than waste time thinking.

 .
-Music can also be used to promote positive habitual behaviours.
+Music can also be used to promote positive habitual behaviors.
 As we listen to different styles of music we relate them to specific actions.
-As we repeat soundtracks that we relate to working and being productive we are then also likely to carry out the behaviour physically.
+As we repeat soundtracks that we relate to working and being productive we are then also likely to carry out the behavior physically.

-As our behaviour can reflect the style of sound that we are listening to, we can unconsciously approach social situations and therefore create a pattern of behaviour with the way in which we interact with others.
-This, of course, can reflect positive and negative behaviour.
+As our behavior can reflect the style of sound that we are listening to, we can unconsciously approach social situations and therefore create a pattern of behaviour with the way in which we interact with others.
+This, of course, can reflect positive and negative behavior.

 .
 Soothing sounds such as songbirds or waves crashing against the shore are scientifically proven to put us into a state of peace.
 This can also be used with music that we personally relate to as soothing and as a result, when we approach others, we project a calming and passive energy.